itjosephk2/team_tracker/README.md

 ## User Experience (UX)

 The design philosophy for this system was centered on **simplicity**, **clarity**, and **role-based dashboards**.
-The goal was to offer each user a tailored experience based on their role — whether HR Admin, Manager, or Employee — while maintaining consistency and scalability.
+The goal was to offer each user a tailored experience based on their role — whether epics were brken downinto user stories, Manager, or Employee — while maintaining consistency and scalability.

 ### 🧭 Design Goals